 What about the separation of different recyclables (e.g. plastic, paper, and metal cans) — is it necessary to sort these at home?
 If your locality has only mixed recycling collection (called ‘single-stream’) then your job is easy.
 The exception here is glass and batteries — they should be recycled separately.
 The municipality will collect fully mixed loads and sort them at dedicated facilities using methods such as density separation, magnets and infrared technology.
 Infrared cameras can be used to determined specific plastic polymer types.
 You can read an overview of the recycling process by one UK locality here.

-Some localities still use 'multi-stream' recycling where you have separate bins for each type of recyclable.
-But, with evidence that single-stream recycling increases recycling rates, many are turning away from multi-stream.22 If your locality relies on multi-stream recycling then its waste management processes are less likely to separate different types of recycling in waste streams.
+Some localities still use ‘multi-stream’ recycling where you have separate bins for each type of recyclable.
+But, with evidence that single-stream recycling increases recycling rates, many are turning away from multi-stream.20 If your locality relies on multi-stream recycling then its waste management processes are less likely to separate different types of recycling in waste streams.
 Ensuring your recycling goes in the correct bin is therefore important.

 There are a wide range of polymers used in common plastics.
 Such materials have different properties and are therefore appropriate for different uses.
 The structure of the polymers also affect a plastic’s recyclability.
 Some polymers fail and break down under mechanical or thermal stress; this affects their ability to be recycled.

-In the table below we summarise the key categories of plastics, their common uses, properties and whether they can be recycled or not.
-Most plastic items have a marked symbol numbered from 1 to 7 (shown below) on them — this should provide some guidance on recyclability.
-Note that the information below is based on general guidelines for household collection, however, these can vary depending on waste management infrastructure in specific locations.
+In the table we summarise the key categories of plastics, their common uses, properties and whether they can be recycled or not.
+Most plastic items have a marked symbol numbered from 1 to 7 on them — this should provide some guidance on recyclability.
+Note that this information is based on general guidelines for household collection, however, these can vary depending on waste management infrastructure in specific locations.
 You should check local recycling guidelines for clarification.
 For example, it used to be the case that most recycling facilities were unable to handle plastic caps/tops from water or soft drink bottles.
 Some facilities now can, and encourage residents to recycle both together.